siemens/jailhouse-images/README.md

 - kvm_intel module loaded with parameter `nested=1` (for qemu-x86 image on
   kernel < 4.20)

-To build a target image, just run `build-images.sh` and select one (or both) of the QEMU targets.
+To build a target image, just run `./kas-container menu` and select one (or more) of the QEMU targets.
 The generated image can then be executed using `start-qemu.sh ARCHITECTURE`.
 Currently supported are `x86` (only works on Intel CPUs so far), `arm64` and `arm` as architectures.
 On x86, make sure the kvm-intel module was loaded with `nested=1` to enable nested VMX support.